tucats/gopackages/expressions/README.md

     min("shoe", "mouse", "cake", "whistle")

-This returns the string value "cake".
+This returns the string value "whistle".

 ### User Suppied Functions
 The caller of the expressions package can supply additional functions to